-AUD's library staff is committed to the student.
-Their knowledge of information resources, professionalism and willingness to assist provide a learning environment where students feel comfortable knowing they can always receive help.
-The librarians acquaint students with various search techniques and offer assistance in choosing resources to use for information searches.
+AUD's library staff is committed to providing support to AUD's students.
+Staff knowledge of information resources, professionalism and willingness to assist provide a learning environment where students feel comfortable knowing help is readily available.
+Librarians provide students with mentoring in various search techniques and offer assistance in choosing resources to use for information searches.
 Instructional sessions are provided to ensure that students develop the skills needed to research the full range of information resources.